 SCHEDULE 14A

-(RULE 14A-101)

-INFORMATION REQUIRED IN PROXY STATEMENT

-SCHEDULE 14A INFORMATION

-PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES

-EXCHANGE ACT OF 1934 (AMENDMENT NO.)
+PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the registrant /X/ Filed by a party other than the registrant / / Check the appropriate box: // Preliminary proxy statement // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) // Definitive proxy statement / / Definitive additional materials /X/ Definitive Revised Proxy Statement / / Soliciting material pursuant to Rule 14a-11(c) or Rule 14a-12 LEAR SEATING CORPORATION (Name of Registrant as Specified in Its Charter) LEAR SEATING CORPORATION (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of filing fee (Check the appropriate box): / / \$125 per Exchange Act Rule 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A. // \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3). // Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid previously with preliminary materials. // Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. /X/ Fee Paid Previously with Definitive Materials.
-(1) Amount previously paid: \$125.00 (2) Form, schedule or registration statement no.: SCHEDULE 14A (3) Filing party: Lear Seating Corporation (4) Date filed: March 28, 1995
+Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: // Preliminary Proxy Statement /X/ Definitive Proxy Statement / / Definitive Additional Materials / / Soliciting Material Pursuant to sec.240.14a-11(c) or sec.240.14a-12 LEAR SEATING CORPORATION (Name of Registrant as Specified in Its Charter) LEAR SEATING CORPORATION (Name of Person(s) Filing Proxy Statement) aym ent of Filing Fee (Check the appropriate box): X/ \$125 per Exchange Act Rules 0-11(c)(1)(ii), or 14a-6(i)(2). / \$500 per each party to the controversy pursuant to Exchange Act Rule $14a\text{-}6(\text{i})(3)$. / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: 4) Proposed maximum aggregate value of transaction: Set forth the amount on which the filing fee is calculated and state how it was determined. $ \\$ / Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11(a)(2)$ and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: